adelbordbari/adelbordbari.github.io/_code/2024-09-23-dynamic-settings-django.md

 {% endraw %}
 ```

-2. create a function to read from models and write to `settings.py`
+Then I create a function to read from models and write to `settings.py`
 By now users can create, update and delete settings. these are saved in database as instances. but this is just a simple CRUD. the real deal is the function `update_settings()`. let's have a look at the code:

 ```python